Chris Hall (politician)

 Christopher C. Hall (born 1985) is a former Iowa State Representative from the 13th District.
 A Democrat, he served in the Iowa House of Representatives from 2011 to 2023.
 Hall was born and lives in Sioux City, Iowa.
 He has a B.A. in political science from Grinnell College.

-As of January 2015, Hall serves on several committees in the Iowa House – the Commerce and Natural Resources committees.
-He also serves as the ranking member of the Appropriations committee.
+Hall served on several committees in the Iowa House – the Commerce and Natural Resources committees.
+He also served as the ranking member of the Appropriations committee.